quadvecta/Stegno-Project/README.md

 # **Image Steganography Project**

-This project is part of an internship program where we modify and use a Python script to hide and extract secret messages within an image.
+A Python script to hide and extract secret messages within an image.
 The project includes:
-- A modified `stego.py` script for steganography
+- A `stego.py` script for steganography
 - An encrypted output image (`encryptedImage.jpg`)
 - A PowerPoint report (`ProjectStegno.pptx`) explaining the implementation